 Detailed course offerings (Time Schedule) are available for

 Examines programming using traditional and visual development environments to learn event-driven, object-oriented design with emphasis on software development best practices for effective software maintenance and modernization.
-Prerequisite: TCSS 142.
-Offered: A.

 Examines the fundamental concepts involved in industry based database design, administration, and usage.
 Topics include information retrieval, database administration, database models, design theory, database security, and database driven application programming.
-Offered: W.